briimiin/python-p3-v2-final-project-template/README.md

 ## Car Dealership Management System
 This is a CLI (Command Line Interface) application for managing car dealerships, cars, and sales records.
-The system is built using Python and SQLAlchemy for database management.
+The system is built using Python for database management.

 # Features
 Add Dealerships: Add new dealerships to the system with their name and location.